Kevoulee/landscape/PITCHME.md

 * Provides the basic functionality to transfer tokens
 * Allowed tokens to be approved so they can be spent by another on chain third party

-*ERC20 is insufficient for tracking NFTs because each asset is distinct (non-fungible), wheares asch of a quantity of tokens is identicl (fungible)*
+*ERC20 is insufficient for tracking NFTs because each asset is distinct (non-fungible), wheares each of a quantity of tokens is identical (fungible)*

 +++